SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will savor some of this district's best locally roasted coffee.
 You will also get the chance to see where "The Godfather" was written.

 Your ticket for this 2-hour tour includes all the food and drink samples along the way.
-Don't eat too much before you arrive as you want to leave room for all of the samples along the way!
+Don't eat too much before you arrive as you want to leave room for all of the tasty treats!

-This is one of the San Francisco walking tours that runs almost every night of the year.
+This is one of the San Francisco walking tours that runs almost every day of the year.

 >> Find tickets for this tour on GetYourGuide

-This tour isn't so much scary, but more of a chilling look back at this district's better-known events.
+This tour isn't so much scary as it is a chilling look back at this district's infamous past.

 >> Find tickets for this spooky tour on GetYourGuide